Serial and Lot Inventory with Multiple Units of Measure

 Important:

-When you enter transactions that include serial numbered items and enter a quantity in non-base units, note the following.
-You must enter serial numbers in a quantity equivalent to the quantity in base units.
+When you enter transactions with serial numbered items in non-base units, you must enter serial numbers in a quantity equal to the quantity in base units.

-For example, you are receiving 1 pallet of a serialized item and a pallet is comprised of 10 base units.
-You must enter 10 serial numbers on the receipt.
+For example, if you receive one pallet of a serialized item, and a pallet has 10 base units, you must enter 10 serial numbers on the receipt.

 Another example: